postify/simple/README.md

 A few demo actions are included as examples.

-Except for Lea Verou's prefixfree library which adds two objects to the global scope (the window object), this template adds only 4 more:
+Except for Lea Verou's prefixfree library which adds
+2 objects to the global namespace (the window object), this template adds only 4 more:

 L, a small personal js library;